Listen, Denoise, Action! Audio-Driven Motion Synthesis with Diffusion Models: Background and prior work

 For a more general approach, research has looked to probabilistic models.
 These approaches hold substantial promise, since they can describe an entire range of motion from which distinct realisations can be sampled and furthermore have the potential to generalise much better beyond the available data.
-Example approaches have leveraged hidden semi-Markov models \cite{bozkurt2020affective}, combinations of adversarial learning and regression losses \cite{ferstl2019multi,habibie2021learning}, normalising flows \cite{alexanderson2020style}, VAEs \cite{ghorbani2022zeroeggs}, VQ-VAEs \cite{yazdian2021gesture2vec}, combinations of flows and VAEs \cite{taylor2021speech}, and different GAN techniques \cite{wu2021modeling,wu2021probabilistic}.
-For a more in-depth review see \cite{liu2021speech}.
-Diffusion models are notably absent from the list.
+Example approaches have leveraged hidden semi-Markov models \cite{bozkurt2020affective}, combinations of adversarial learning and regression losses \cite{ferstl2019multi,habibie2021learning,liu2022beat}, normalising flows \cite{alexanderson2020style}, VAEs \cite{ghorbani2022zeroeggs}, VQ-VAEs \cite{yazdian2022gesture2vec}, combinations of flows and VAEs \cite{taylor2021speech}, and different GAN techniques \cite{wu2021modeling,wu2021probabilistic}.
+For more in-depth reviews see \citet{nyatsanga2023comprehensive,liu2021speech}.